Who Let the Dogs Out (Lambrini Girls album): Background and recording

 Having released their EP You're Welcome in 2023, Lambrini Girls became known for abrasive punk songs about social issues such as misogyny, transphobia, and homophobia.
 They had a reputation for actioning their beliefs, having threatened to "scrap any TERFs any day, in person, with my fists" in 2023 and having pulled out of The Great Escape Festival in 2024 over the band's pro-Palestine stance.
-They had also had to contend with the departure of the band's vocalist Flora Kimberly, bassist Fox Foxington Fox, and drummer Catt Jack.
+They had also had to contend with the departure of the band's vocalist Flora Kimberly, bassist Fox Foxington Fox, and drummer Catt Jack, leaving them with just Phoebe Lunny and Selin Macieira-Boşgelmez (then known as Lilly).

 Lambrini Girls wrote their debut album, Who Let the Dogs Out, in Oxford in April 2024 during two bursts over ten days during breaks in their tour.
 The first half of their sessions followed a strict structure of waking up, going for a run, making breakfast, and then writing from about midday to around 7 or 8pm, but they found this too regimented, so for the second half, they ordered in massive amounts of alcohol and took breaks at will.
 The album was then recorded with Daniel Fox of Gilla Band, who the band had previously supported on tour and who had produced their single "God's Country", and mixed by Seth Manchester, who had produced works by Mdou Moctar, Battles, and Model/Actriz.